nxskok/pasias/docs/22-thingy.md

 These data came from [link](http://www.fbbva.es/TLFU/dat/DE_2013_multivariate.pdf),
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If  you are a soccer fan, you might recognize BBVA as a former sponsor  of the top Spanish soccer league, *La Liga BBVA* (as it was).
-BBVA  is a Spanish bank that also has a Foundation that published this  book.</span> from which I also got the definition of the Bray-Curtis
-dissimilarity that I calculated for you.
+\marginnote{If  you are a soccer fan, you might recognize BBVA as a former sponsor  of the top Spanish soccer league, *La Liga BBVA* (as it was).
+BBVA  is a Spanish bank that also has a Foundation that published this  book.} from which I also got the definition of the Bray-Curtis dissimilarity that I calculated for you.
 The data are in Exhibit 1.1 of that book.